 Originally from Hangzhou, China, Wang arrived to the United States to further his art education.
 While trained in graphic design, Wang began dabbling in photography in order to augment content for his design projects.
 What he discovered is a strong connection to photography’s solitary, tranquil nature in the pursuit of landscape vistas.
 Hard of hearing since the age of 10, photography provides Wang a meaningful outlet of expression.

-Wang is student at the Academy of Art University in San Francisco where he is pursuing a BFA in Interior Architecture and Design.
+Wang is a student at the Academy of Art University in San Francisco where he is pursuing a BFA in Interior Architecture and Design.